Kugelschieber/asl/README.md

 }

 // Call it:

-var _x = add();
-// result in _x is 0
+var _x = add(); // result in _x is 0
 ```

-When trying to define a function with a name that exists in the build in function set, you'll get an compile error.
+When trying to define a function with a name that exists in SQF's build in function set, you'll get an compile error.
+So declaring "func hint()..." won't compile.

 ### Call build in commands

-To call SQF build in commands (like hint, getDir, addItem, ...) we have to use a different syntax.
+To call SQF build in commands (like hint, getDir, addItem, ...) use the same syntax when using functions.
+An exception are "binary" functions.
+These are functions which accept parameters on both sides of the function name.
+Here is an example for "addItem":

 ```
 addItem(someUnit)("NVGoogles");